RenZekta/Reaper-MIDI-Insert-With-Local-BPM/README.md

 # Reaper MIDI Insert with Local BPM

-A ReaScript for Cockos REAPER that resolves a native MIDI initialization bug when working within projects configured with a "Time" timebase.
+A ReaScript for Cockos REAPER that resolves a native MIDI initialization issue when working within projects configured with a "Time" timebase.

 ## The Problem